netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

         kubectl create -f apache-deployment.yaml

-3. Verify if eight pods are running using the following:
+3. Verify if the pods are running using the following:

         kubectl get pods